Deep Work

 What is Deep Work?

 In our world of constant distraction, the ability to perform deep work is becoming increasingly rare and valuable.
-Those who cultivate this skill will thrive.
+Those who cultivate this skill will thrive in the modern economy, while those who cannot will be left behind.
+The ability to concentrate intensely is a skill that must be trained and is becoming increasingly scarce.

 Deep work is different from shallow work, which consists of non-cognitively demanding tasks that are often performed while distracted.
-Shallow work includes emails, meetings, and administrative tasks.
+Shallow work includes emails, meetings, administrative tasks, and other logistical duties.
+While shallow work is necessary, it doesn't create new value or significantly push your capabilities forward.

 Why Deep Work Matters